 - Whether there is a complication.
 (See 'Complications and their treatment', below.)

-Shave excision and CO2 laser have been used successfully, treating symptoms and appearance.
-UVA-1 is the most successful phototherapy for LS.
+Options used include potent topical steroids, acitretin, methotrexate and UVA-1 phototherapy.
+Shave excision and CO2 laser have also been used successfully, treating symptoms and appearance.

 Treatment is recommended if patients have features of active disease - eg, ecchymosis, hyperkeratosis or progressive atrophy.